LLNL/Umpire/docs/sphinx/developer/hpctoolkit.rst

 Analyzing results
 ------------------

-This section still needs to be done.
-Will talk about what to do with results from HPCToolKit and Hatchet.
+After opening up a database folder in HPCViewer or analyzing the call paths in Hatchet, we can compare the performance (or whatever measurement we are looking at) of different parts of the program against other parts and try to find performance trends.
+In Umpire's use case, we plan to use Hatchet as part of our CI to find out if integrating a new commit into our repository increases the performance by a certain threshold or more.
+If so, our CI test will fail.
+Our process looks something like:

+* Grab the example program's database from the develop branch
+* Grab the example program's database from a different branch I want to compare against
+* Create a graphframe for each database
+* Create a filtered graphframe for each that focuses on the specific part of the program I want to measure against
+* Compare the inclusive time for each filtered graphframe (or whatever metric I want to analyze)
+* If the metric (e.g., inclusive time) of the new branch's filtered graphframe is more than ``threshold`` more than that of develop's, then fail the test!

+This is just one example of how analyzing results from HPCToolKit and Hatchet can be used to improve performance of Umpire.
+There are many other ways to do this - once we have more interesting use cases, this page will be updated!

 .. note::
   The JIRA ticket about HPCToolKit and Hatchet has more information about the process I went through to come up with the series of steps I outlined above.
-That can be found `here <https://rzlc.llnl.gov/jira/browse/UM-798>`_ on UM-798.
+That can be found at `UM-798 <https://rzlc.llnl.gov/jira/browse/UM-798>`_.
   Output test results and screenshots are also included in the ticket (as well as links to related tickets).